tbfrobinson/project2/readme.md

 # Online Gallery

-    This online social art gallery utilizes the Met Art Collection API as a source tosearch for artwork that users can favorite and add to their personal gallery.
+This online social art gallery utilizes the Met Art Collection API as a source to search for artwork that users can favorite and add to their personal gallery.
 Users' galleries are viewable by searching their username in the user database.

 https://online-gallery2.herokuapp.com/